 You can make this sweet beverage in different ways.
 Let’s take a look at some of the most common variations.

 Combining the whipped dalgona matcha and matcha latte creates a beverage with a more intense green tea flavour.
-While it may be too much for some, green tea lovers with fall in love with the robust earthy flavour of this variation.
+While it may be too much for some, green tea lovers will fall in love with the robust, earthy flavour of this variation.

 Dalgona Coffee With Whipped Matcha Foam